Compression Limits for Random Vectors with Linearly Parameterized Second-Order Statistics: Preliminaries

 \subsection{Paper Structure}

 The rest of the paper is structured as follows.
 Sec.~\ref{sec:th} sets the theoretical background, where maximum compression ratios and covariance samplers are defined.
-Sec.~\ref{sec:dcs} presents some results to design covariance samplers, which are applied in Secs.~\ref{sec:ucs} and~\ref{sec:nucs} for universal and non-universal covariance samplers, respectively.
-Asymptotic compression ratios are discussed in Sec.~\ref{sec:acr}, whereas some final remarks and conclusions are respectively provided in Secs.~\ref{sec:dis} and \ref{sec:con}.
+Sec.~\ref{sec:dcs} presents some results to design covariance samplers, which are applied in Secs.~\ref{sec:ucs} and~\ref{sec:nucs} to design universal and non-universal covariance samplers, respectively.
+Asymptotic compression ratios are discussed in Sec.~\ref{sec:acr}, whereas some remarks and conclusions are respectively provided in Secs.~\ref{sec:dis} and \ref{sec:con}.